scarpl/project_github/README.md

 Udacity Python nanodegree project of Bikeshare data analysis of three main US cities was carried out by using Python.

-The Pandas Dataframe, Numpy and Time modules were used to implement analysis of the bikeshare data.
+### Packages needed
+To run the bikeshare.py project the following packages have to be available:

+- Pandas Dataframe

+- Numpy

+- Time

 ### The questions answered through analysis of the data: